Role of the Board of Directors

 These governance principles are reviewed periodically by the Board.

 SCANA will not make any personal loans or extensions of credit to Directors or executive officers.
-Amounts owed for the provision of utility services by the Company or its subsidiaries and billed to the Director or officer and paid in the ordinary course of business shall not be deemed to be a loan.
+Amounts owed for the provision of utility services by the Company or its subsidiaries and billed to the Director or officer, or any affiliate of a Director or Officer, and paid in the ordinary course of business shall not be deemed to be a loan.

 The Board believes that communications and relationships on behalf of SCANA with institutional investors, the media and customers should be conducted primarily by members of management.
 However, Directors may participate occasionally in such interaction at the request and with the knowledge of the CEO.